 One particular memory came up and I wanted to share it.

 A little background.
-My dad was a US History teacher for Junior year high school.
-He was a controversial teacher and loved to tease his students kind of mercilessly.
+My dad was a high school US History teacher.
+He was controversial and loved to tease his students kind of mercilessly.
 He pushed them to think deeper and wider and question everything.
 Not exactly welcome by parents who don't want their kids exposed to a KKK application (yes, they are still around, and yes history matters).

 About 8 years after he passed, I decided to run a marathon in his memory.
 It was for the Leukemia and Lymphoma society and I had to raise money to participate.
 Sidenote- I did it.
 I almost laid down on the road and cried.
 I finished.
 Bucket list checked.
 Never again.
 Anyhow...

 I was back living in my tiny hamlet where the owners of the stores were the kids of the previous owners and all of them probably had my dad for a teacher.
 So I went around asking for donations.
 As soon as I mentioned my dad, people frequently lit up and offered at least a few dollars.
-I stopped in to a danish chocolate shop with an ice cream counter.
-It is darling and sweet and to my surprise as I approached the red and white nostalgia laden soda fountain-esque counter, there was an unwashed, slightly scary man hunched over a cup of black coffee.
+I stopped at a Danish chocolate shop with an ice cream counter.
+It's darling and sweet and to my surprise as I approached the red and white nostalgia-laden soda fountain-esque counter, there was an unwashed, slightly scary man hunched over a cup of black coffee.
 He had a grey sweatshirt with the hood over his head, adorned with the kind of scowl that makes you walk out to your car with your keys between your knuckles.
 The dichotomy of this whole scene was strange and I am sorry to admit that I stepped away from him as I spoke to the owner.

-So OF COURSE I am wondering if this is possibly going to be number 5 in the line of scary dudes that ended up being killers.
-I did my pitch, asking for money and telling the owner that I was running in memory of my father, Iain McPherson.
+So OF COURSE I'm wondering if this is possibly going to be number 5 in the line of scary dudes that ended up being killers.
+I said my pitch, asking for money and telling the owner that I was running in memory of my father, Iain McPherson.
 This man looked up from his coffee at the mention.
-Uh oh.
+Uh-oh.